CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

     * Add GPS coordinates dictionary to assign coordinates to each location and treatment (as necessary)
 * water_report
     * Create table of methods used in introduction
+    * See if we can parse Kerbel results by treatment
+    * fix Kerbel inflow/outflow not being colorized properly
 * site_selector
     * Create table of methods used in introduction
     * Set the plotly plots to start at the correct y range